chibwesamuel/ScholarVault/README.md

 - **Secure User Authentication**: With a robust authentication system in place, ScholarVault ensures the security and privacy of sensitive data, allowing authorized users to access and manage inventory seamlessly.
 - **Dynamic Reporting and Analytics**: The system provides comprehensive reporting and analytics features, enabling administrators to gain insights into inventory trends, usage patterns, and more, facilitating informed decision-making.
 - **Scalable and Customizable**: ScholarVault is built on a scalable architecture, allowing it to adapt to the evolving needs of educational institutions.
 It offers flexible configuration options for categories, conditions, and other parameters, ensuring a tailored solution for each organization.
-- **Responsive Design**: The user interface is designed to be responsive, offering a seamless experience across devices, including desktops, tablets, and mobile phones.
+- **Responsive Design**: I have designed the user interface to be responsive, offering a seamless experience across devices, including desktops, tablets, and mobile phones.

 ## Technologies Used